 PROHIBITION AGAINST ADVANCE PAYMENT (Nonnegotiable)

-(OPTIONAL SECTION, AGENCY SHOULD DELETE ONLY IF ADVANCE PAYMENTS WILL BE ALLOWED.

-Neb.
-Rev. Stat. § 81-2403 states “[n]o goods or services shall be deemed to be received by an agency until all such goods or services are completely delivered and finally accepted by the agency” The standard term is to pay after deliverables and that any alteration of that standard term should be carefully considered and used only when absolutely necessary to accommodate certain critical exceptions, i.e. insurance premiums, etc. that must be paid in advance.)

 Pursuant to Neb.
 Rev. Stat. § 81-2403, “[n]o goods or services shall be deemed to be received by an agency until all such goods or services are completely delivered and finally accepted by the agency.”

 TAXES (Nonnegotiable)